There are Conformists, and there are Rebels.

 I’m ultra-proud of my friend LaTisha Styles.
 I’ve watched her throughout her 2011-2013 debt freedom journey and, damn, this woman is COMMITTED.

-Shortly after I met her, I told Will: “LaTisha is destined for success.
+Shortly after I met her, I thought: “LaTisha is destined for success.
 She’s got the hustle, the heart.
 She’s got the brains and the fire in her belly.”

 And I’m besides myself with joy to see her now: Debt-free, self-employed, location independent, and in amazing physical shape.
 Yeah girl!!